-The Healthcare Administration minor will expose students to the basics of the healthcare administration field and how the provision of healthcare services affects not only patients but also patients' families, insurance companies, communities, and national policy.
+Required Courses: ECN 201: Microeconomic Principles THE MARKETING MINOR The Department of Economics, Accounting, and Business also offers a minor in marketing.
+The marketing minor focuses on the core elements of marketing and the related fields of professional writing and graphic design.
+Required Courses: ECN 201: Microeconomics Total hours for a Marketing Minor 21-22 hours The Healthcare Administration minor is comprised of 21 credit hours of coursework including the following: ECN 201: Microeconomic Principles HCA 470: Healthcare Finance and Accounting field and how the provision of healthcare services affects not only patients but also patients' families, insurance companies, communities, and national policy.
 Legal and ethical issues and healthcare policy issues are also part of the minor.
 The minor is an excellent way to increase student employability and understanding of the relationship between the provision of healthcare services and those members of the community receiving healthcare services.